Amanda Radnage

-Amanda Joy Radnage (born 27 September 1951) is a female retired British international swimmer.
+Amanda Joy Radnage (born 27 September 1951) is a female retired British international swimmer who competed at the 1972 Summer Olympics..

-Swimming career
+Biography

-She competed in the women's 200 metre breaststroke at the 1972 Summer Olympics.
+Radnage represented the England team at the 1970 British Commonwealth Games in Edinburgh, Scotland, where she participated in the 200 metres breaststroke event, winning a bronze medal.

-She represented England and won a bronze medal in the 200 metres breaststroke, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
 At the ASA National British Championships she won the 110 yards breaststroke title in 1967 and 1970.

-Personal life
+At the 1972 Olympic Games in Munich, Radnage participated in the women's 200 metre breaststroke.

 Around 1974, she married Nils Purser, when 22; he was the Director of Education from 1992, of Newcastle-upon-Tyne.